 - The VP should sound credible.
 Don’t try to overexpress your abilities.
-Going with something as, “You can trust us”, or, “You need to believe us” can make the customers feel burdened, and it can backfire at your plans.
+Going with something as, “You can trust us”, or, “You need to believe us” can make the customers feel burdened, and it can backfire on your plans.

-2) Specify the values
+2) Specify the values in the value proposition

 The exact services or products you offer.
 Don’t go on a roll and declare everything in your VP.
 But, give them a basic idea of what you exactly do.

 3) Highlight what is unique about you

 Tell your ideal customers what special you have to offer, or how are your products better than the others available in the market.
 Any quality that would convince the customers to invest their money in you.